 Maintaining a pool can take quite a bit of your free time, especially if it’s not screened in and you have a lot of trees nearby.

-We’ve reviewed what we believe to be the top 7 robotic pool cleaners so you can find the one that fits your family’s needs.
+We’ve reviewed what we believe to be the top automatic pool cleaners available so you can find the one that fits your family’s needs.

-Quick Answer: The 7 Best Robotic Pool Cleaners For 2018
+Quick Answer: The 7 Best Rated Robotic Pool Cleaners – 2021

 - Dolphin Escape Robotic Above Ground Pool Cleaner